 Scholarships

 One full scholarship will be awarded to an outstanding doctoral student.
-50% scholarships are available for junior faculty, postdocs, and doctoral students.
-To apply for the scholarship, before submitting your registration for this program please email a CV and a letter stating the relevance of the course to your research to transportationdoctoralscholarship@mit.edu.
+A limited number of 75% scholarships are available for junior faculty, postdocs, and doctoral students.
+To apply for a scholarship, before submitting your registration for this program please email a CV and a letter stating the relevance of the course to your research to transportationdoctoralscholarship@mit.edu.
 The deadline to apply for the scholarship is June 30.
 You should wait for the scholarship decision before submitting your registration.

 Please contact Katie Rosa at transportationdoctoralscholarship@mit.edu with any questions.